 Every customer in an embedded network community has the right to purchase electricity from an authorised retailer.
-AER Guide to Making Offers to Embedded Network Customers
+The AER Factsheet - Making Offers to Embedded Network Customers provides an overview of the process and role of retailers in helping embedded network customers 'go on-market'.

 If you do wish to change your electricity retailer, your appointed Embedded Network Manager (Altogether Solutions) will be able to guide you through the process and provide you with a meter number for the purpose of seeking quotes.
 They are contactable at 1300 803 803.